 This site uses affiliate links (what's that?)

-Find a home to store your excess books.
-For my Book Storage I went with inexpensive Billy bookshelves from IKEA.
+For my Teacher Library book storage I went with inexpensive Billy bookshelves from IKEA.
 One thing I really like about these bookshelves is that they they are adjustable.
 Since Children's Books come in a variety of sizes, many cube type units don't accommodate the varying sizes.
 Another nice thing about these IKEA units is that you can purchase additional shelves for them.

 Check out the Ideas for storing books over at The Clutter-Free Classroom